 Case study

 The CO-OP convenience store in Swinton, South Yorkshire is a community retail format serving local residents across a food and ambient convenience range.
-Eastledge installed suspended grid ceilings throughout as part of the retail fit-out, delivering a clean, serviceable ceiling finish integrated with the store's lighting, ventilation and services layout.
+Eastledge delivered a multi-trade fit-out package: suspended grid ceilings, partition walls, taping and jointing, and fire curtains, all installed as part of the retail fit-out programme.

 Client